David J. Porter (judge): Legal career

-After graduating from law school, Porter served as a law clerk to Judge D. Brooks Smith of the U.S. District Court for the Western District of Pennsylvania from 1992 to 1994.
+After graduating from law school, Porter served as a law clerk to Judge D. Brooks Smith of the United States District Court for the Western District of Pennsylvania from 1992 to 1994.
 He then joined the law firm Buchanan, Ingersoll & Rooney in Pittsburgh, where practiced in the fields of regulatory law, constitutional law, and commercial litigation.

 From 1989 to 1992 he was a member of the Federalist Society; he rejoined in 1995 and has since been President of the Pittsburgh chapter.

 In 2014 David J. Porter's name was discussed to be included to the White House as part of a package of judicial nominees between senators Bob Casey (D) and Pat Toomey (R).
 This was due to a tradition in Pennsylvania that divides judicial nominations on a 3-to-1 ratio when the state's two U.S. senators are of the opposite party.
 This would allow the White House appointing one judge of the opposing party for three of their own party.
 Progressives in Pennsylvania scrambled to derail the deal because of David Porter's opposition to abortion, gay marriage and gun control.
 As a result, his name was removed as part of a deal that would have resulted in him being nominated to the U.S. District Court for the Western District of Pennsylvania.